Skip to Content

 OIl level too full – Simply overfilling the oil level may also cause the engine to become difficult to kickstart.

-Decompression valve fault – the decompression valve is part of the valve train assembly whos job it is to open the valves early on crank thereby easing the effort required to crank the motor over.
-A faulty decompression assembly will therefore increase the effort required to move the kickstarter.
+Decompression valve fault – the decompression valve is part of the valve train assembly whose job it is to open the valves early on crank thereby easing the effort required to crank the motor over.
+A faulty decompression assembly will therefore increase the effort required to move the Kickstarter.